Canonical connection on contact manifolds: Existence of the contact triad connection

-In the first stage, partially motivated by the construction of the Hermitian connection on almost K\"ahler manifold and exploiting the properties of the Levi-Civita connection we extracted in the previous section, we construct a connection named $\nabla^{tmp;1}$ and calculate its metric and torsion properties.
-This part itself provides a contact analog of Kobayashi's construction of the Hermitian connection and the resulting connection $\nabla^{tmp;1}$ satisfies Axioms (1)-(4), (5;$-1$), (6).
+In the first stage, motivated by the construction of the canonical connection on almost K\"ahler manifold and use the properties of the Levi-Civita connection we extracted in the previous section, we construct the connection $\nabla^{tmp;1}$ and show that it satisfies Axioms (1)-(4), (5;$-1$), (6).